BoboTiG/thermalprinter/docs/source/developers.rst

     python -m pytest

-And you can :doc:`test printing functions <tools>` (if you added a styling method, you can add it to this function).
+And you can enhance the :doc:`demo <usage>` if you introduced a styling method.

 Validating the code
 ===================